htrajan/ht-drawsteel/Draw Steel Rules (original).md

 For larger or smaller groups, you can make the following adjustments to keep montage tests achievable but challenging:

-- **Four or fewer heroes**: Decrease the success limit and failure limits by 1 (to a minimum of 2) for every hero fewer than five.
+- **Four or fewer heroes:** Decrease the success limit and failure limits by 1 (to a minimum of 2) for every hero fewer than five.
 For example, if your group has only three heroes, an easy montage test has a success and failure limit of 3.
-- **Six or more heroes**: Increase the success and failure limits by 1 for every hero more than five.
+- **Six or more heroes:** Increase the success and failure limits by 1 for every hero more than five.

 ### MONTAGE TEST OUTCOMES